 What are Community Sessions?

-The Annual Assembly will provide dedicated time and Zoom support for Member Communities to develop sessions for their own constituency, including whatever topics or networking they deem appropriate.
-These virtual sessions will occur during Community Session Week held earlier in October.
+The Annual Assembly will provide dedicated time in New Orleans for Member Communities to develop sessions for their own constituencies, including whatever topics or networking they deem appropriate.

 How to submit?

 The deadline to submit via our submission site closes on June 28.

 Who should submit the Community Session Proposal?

 Community Sessions can be submitted by any Member Community member.
 However, each community is only permitted one dedicated session.
 Therefore, Member Community chairs should approve all session applications before submission.

 What types of sessions will be presented?

 Member Communities have the opportunity to create their sessions as they see best for their community.
 Member Communities can choose between 4 different offerings: